 The Board believes that acceleration is an effective and research-based intervention for the academic growth of students who are ready for an advanced or faster-paced curriculum.
-It can allow a student to move through the traditional educational setting more rapidly, based on assessed readiness, capability and motivation.
+Acceleration can allow a student to move through the traditional educational setting more rapidly, based on assessed readiness, capability and motivation.
 At the same time, the Board understands that acceleration is not a replacement for gifted education services or programs.

 Generally, acceleration can occur through one of two broad categories: content based and grade based.
 Grade based acceleration shortens the number of years a student would otherwise spend in K-12 education, while content based acceleration occurs within the normal K-12 time span.
 Either form of acceleration can be triggered by either a parent/guardian, student, or community member's request or by the referral of school personnel.
-In either case, the process of determining the appropriateness of the request shall be under the direction of the district/school Gifted and Talented Program Coordinator who shall convene the individuals necessary to make an informed decision which shall include the student's parents or guardians.
+In either case, the process of determining the appropriateness of the request shall be under the direction of the district/school Gifted and Talented Program Coordinator The district/school Gifted and Talented Program Coordinator shall convene the Acceleration Placement Committee and communicate with the individuals necessary for the Acceleration Placement Committee to make an informed decision, which shall include the student's parents or guardians.